Opinion | How Republicans will sabotage a full accounting of Trump’s insurrection

 But “division” is not the problem.
 Republican radicalization is.

 Take the demand for equal representation on the commission.
-That seems reasonable on the surface, but in this environment, after what just happened, the notion that we can have a commission of bipartisan wise men, all equally committed to a full reckoning for the public good, is just daft.
+That seems reasonable on the surface, but in this environment, after what just happened, the notion that we can have a commission of bipartisan wise men, all equally committed to a full reckoning for the public good, is just crazy.

 The 9/11 Commission’s wise men say the new commission should reach outside Washington to find governors and others to serve.
 But who will Republicans pick?
 Can they choose anyone who wants a full accounting into Trump’s role — or into the role of the lie about the election — both of which have been cited as their inspiration by numerous people who stormed the Capitol?

-Won’t picking people who want such an accounting be an immediate nonstarter among GOP leaders, most House Republicans, and many conservative media figures?
+Won’t picking people who want such an accounting be an immediate nonstarter among GOP leaders, most House Republicans and many conservative media figures?

 Republicans are just too tied up in what happened themselves.
 They sustained Trump’s falsehoods about the election’s outcome for weeks, backing the Texas lawsuit to invalidate millions of votes in four other states and then voting to overturn President Biden’s electors in Congress.

 On Monday, Sen. Ron Johnson of Wisconsin declared that the rioters included “agents provocateurs” and “fake Trump protesters.”
-He is the ranking Republican on the Homeland Security Committee, yet he’s offering utter nonsense in a serious congressional hearing about the attack.
+He was until recently the chairman of the Homeland Security Committee, yet he’s offering utter nonsense in a serious congressional hearing about the attack.

-Meanwhile, numerous state level Republicans are censuring those diehard Republicans who dared to hold Trump to account for trying to incite the violent overthrow of U.S. democracy.
+Meanwhile, numerous state-level Republicans are censuring those diehard Republicans who dared to hold Trump to account for trying to incite the violent overthrow of U.S. democracy.

 There may not be a good answer to how to proceed at this point.
 But no one should pretend the magical level of “bipartisanship” will get Republicans to ever willingly participate in a real accounting.
 The fact that Republicans are objecting to a broad definition of the commission’s purpose only underscores the point.